PrestaShop/prestashop-specs/back-office/catalog/catalog-products-listing.md

 4) Export to SQL Manager

 When I click on it, the SQL query is opened in Advanced parameters > Database > SQL Manager

-### Filter by categories drop-down

-I can click on each parent category to folds / unfolds its subcategories.

-There is a radio button allowing to select a category.

-When a category is selected, only products belonging to this category or to a subcateogry of this one are displayed.
-And the name of the selected category is displayed between brackets in the dropdown.

-There are 3 links in the dropdown:
-1) Expand

-When I click on it, the whole category tree is opened

-2) Collapse

-When I click on it, it folds the whole category tree

-3) Unselect

-When I click on it, if a category was selected, it's no longer selected

 ### Bulk actions drop-down